Atishay Ltd Directors Report.

 During the year, Mr. Rahul Singh was appointed as Chief Executive Officer- Retail Division in the Company on 12th October,2018.

 e) Retire by Rotation

-Mrs. Rekha Jain, Non -Executive Director of the Company will retire by rotation at the 18th Annual General Meeting in pursuance of the provisions of Section 152 of the Companies Act, 2013 and being eligible has ofiered herself for the re-appointment at the 18th Annual General Meeting.
+Mrs. Rekha Jain, Director of the Company will retire by rotation at the 19th Annual General Meeting in pursuance of the provisions of Section 152 of the Companies Act, 2013 and being eligible has offered herself for the re-appointment at the 19th Annual General Meeting.

-Further details as required under the provisions of Regulation 36 (3) of Listing Regulation about the Director seeking re-appointment in the ensuing Annual General Meeting are annexed to the Notice of 18th Annual General Meeting which is being sent to the Members along with the Annual Report.
+Further details as required under the provisions of Regulation 36 (3) of Listing Regulation about the Director seeking reappointment in the ensuing Annual General Meeting are annexed to the Notice of 19th Annual General Meeting which is being sent to the Members along with the Annual Report.

-The Board of Directors has constituted various mandatory and non-mandatory Committees to deal with speciffic areas and activities which concern the Company and requires a closer review.
+The Board of Directors has constituted various mandatory and non-mandatory Committees to deal with specific areas and activities.
 The Committees are formed with approval of the Board and function under their respective Charters.
-These Committees play an important role in the overall management of day-to-day a_airs and governance of the Company.
+These Committees play an important role in the overall management of day-to-day affairs and governance of the Company.
 The Board Committees meet at regular intervals and take necessary steps to perform its duties entrusted by the Board.
 The Minutes of the Committee Meetings are placed before the Board for noting.
 The Board currently has the following Committees: